geneontology/minerva/specs/owl-model.md

 ## Noctua Models in OWL

-A Noctua Model (NM) is a collection of OWL axioms that fit within a defined subset of OWL, and follow a set of conventions for modeling biological knowledge and associated evidence.
+A Noctua Model (NM) is a collection of OWL ABox axioms (i.e. axioms about OWL individuals).
+Noctua models follow a set of conventions for modeling biological knowledge and associated evidence.

 Please read the [OWL2 Primer](http://www.w3.org/TR/owl2-primer/) and
 other documentation prior to this.